Centennial High School (Frisco, Texas)

-Centennial High School is one of twelve public high schools in the Frisco Independent School District in Frisco, Texas, United States.
+Centennial High School (commonly referred to as Frisco Centennial High School), is one of twelve public high schools in the Frisco Independent School District in Frisco, Texas, United States.
 It serves grades nine through twelve.
 In 2022, the school was rated "A" by the Texas Education Agency.

 History

 The school opened in the fall of 2003, initially to serve 9th and 10th graders.
 It was the second to open in the district, after Frisco High School.
 At the time, the school served all of the school district's area east of Preston Road as well as portions of north Plano and western McKinney.
 The first graduating class from the high school graduated in spring 2006.

 The school's enrollment grew quickly, fueled by Frisco's record growth.
-As early as 2006–2007, Centennial had exceeded its capacity of 1800 students, and in the fall of 2006 Liberty High School was opened to help relieve this overcrowding.
-Despite the addition of several new wings and classrooms during the 2011–2012 school year which brought total capacity to 2,100 students, Centennial became overcrowded once again, peaking at an enrollment of 2,190 in 2013–2014.
+As early as 2006–07, Centennial had exceeded its capacity of 1,800 students, and in the fall of 2006 Liberty High School was opened to help relieve this overcrowding.
+Despite the addition of several new wings and classrooms during the 2011–12 school year which brought total capacity to 2,100 students, Centennial became overcrowded once again, peaking at an enrollment of 2,190 in 2013–14.
 In compliance with the district's policy of keeping school sizes small, a portion of the school's attendance zone was allocated to that of Independence High School in 2014.
 In the fall of 2016, the opening of the district's ninth high school, Lebanon Trail High School, further lowered enrollment at Centennial.
 The school's attendance zone is currently built up.

+On April 2, 2025, at a Frisco Independent School District stadium, a Centennial High School student was sitting in an opposing teams section during the District 11-5A track and field championships.
+After being asked to leave the section, he fatally stabbed Austin Metcalf.
+He was arrested and charged with first-degree murder.

+Demographics

+As of the 24-25 school year, there are a total of 2,035 students enrolled at Centennial High School.
+Of the students enrolled, 55% of students are Asian, 25.5% are White, 8.8% are Hispanic/Latino, 6.7% are African American, 0.44% are American Indian/Alaskan Native, and 3.6% are Multiracial.
+9.8% of students at Centennial High School are eligible for free or reduced lunches.